On the link of Lipschitz normally embedded sets: Introduction

 \section{Introduction}

-Given a path connected subanalytic subset $X$ in the Euclidean space $\R^n$, there are two natural metrics on $X$: the outer metric $d(x_1,x_2)=\|x_1-x_2\|$ (i.e., the distance induced by the Euclidean metric on $\R^n$) and the inner metric $d_X$ given by
+Given a path-connected subanalytic subset $X$ in the Euclidean space $\R^n$, there are two natural metrics on $X$: the outer metric $d(x_1,x_2)=\|x_1-x_2\|$ (i.e., the distance induced by the Euclidean metric on $\R^n$) and the inner metric $d_X$ given by

 We say that a set $X$ is Lipschitz normally embedded (LNE) if there exists $C\geq 1$ such that $d_X(x,y)\leq C\|x-y\|$ for all $x,y\in X$.
 In this case, we say also that $X$ is $C$-LNE.